ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 # Conventions and Definitions

-**How to DANCE with ENTITY:** This architecture document delegates many details of how DANCE can be used with some specific protocol to a document with the name "How to DANCE with _entity_".

 **Identity provisioning:** This refers to the set of tasks required to securely provision an asymmetric key pair for the device, sign the certificate (if the public credential is not simply a raw public key), and publish the public key or certificate in DNS.
 These steps may not be performed by the same party or organization.
 Examples:

 - A device manufacturer may instantiate the key pair, and a systems integrator may be